HazyResearch/ThunderKittens/tests/unit/README.md

 mkdir outputs
 ./unit_tests printout
 ```
 This will execute the compiled unit tests and dump results of any failed tests to the `outputs/` folder.
+As a quick note, it is expected for mma tests to occasionally fail.
+Careful inspection of the output will usually show just a single element differing by a small amount, which we think is due to how floating-point arithmetic is implemented within the tensor cores.

 ### Cleaning the Build
 To clean the build directory and remove the compiled binary, run: